JoeRothwell/Molecular-epi/README.md

 #### Association of serum metabolites and dietary and lifestyle factors in the Lifepath study

 `Lifepath_exploratory.R`: Exploratory analysis of Lifepath NMR metabolomics data.

+`baseline_Lifepath.Rmd`: Generates a baseline characteristics file for the study from subject metadata.